Offer Mindset

 TOTAL COST: $3.64

-If were to display this cake at Whole Foods with nice packaging, people would be willing to pay around $30.
+If this cake were displayed at Whole Foods in nice packaging, people would be willing to pay around $30.

 $30 is much higher than $3.64.
 The perceived value of the cake is much greater than the sum of the ingredients.